R-Finance/rfinance/README.md

 ```
 cd rfinance/     # the top-level of the repo
-hugo -D          # -D for draft pages (if there are any), or use ./buildMe.sh
+hugo -D          # -D for draft pages (if there are any)
+hugo server      # run the website locally
 ```

 ### repo layout